Jussie Smollett’s Drama Has Divided The ‘Empire’ Cast & Crew, Per ‘Page Six’

 As previously reported by The Inquisitr, one person who may be having a hard time with Jussie Smollett’s accusations is his co-star, Terrence Howard.
 On the day that Smollett was arrested on the accusations that he staged the hate crime against himself, Terrence was allegedly so upset that he wouldn’t come out of his trailer on set all day.

-Sources tell TMZ that Howard never believed Smollett’s story, and that he grilled him about his claims when holes in his account of the attack began to peek through.
+Sources tell TMZ that Howard never believed Smollett’s story and that he grilled him about his claims when holes in his account of the attack began to peek through.

-Jussie, who plays Jamal Lyon on the Fox drama, was reportedly cut out of the show’s final two episodes of the season, but will appear in next week’s brand new episode of the series.
+Jussie, who plays Jamal Lyon on the Fox drama, was reportedly cut out of the show’s final two episodes of the season but will appear in next week’s brand new episode of the series.

 The network has yet to announce what they will do with Smollett and his character going forward, although rumors have a recast have been floating around the internet since the drama broke out.